How to lead from afar

 We've found that by sticking to some key practices it’s easier to get everyone to gel, wherever they happen to be in the world.
 This advice is applicable to those managing teams across different offices, regions and even, as in my case, countries.

-Here are six of these key practices:
+Here are six of these key practices to lead from afar:

 1. Prioritise personality

 Some individuals need constant access to their boss to feel secure and satisfied.
 This is a concern which, as a remote manager, you won’t be able to assuage.
 You need to consider this when recruiting for your separate teams.

 Try and source candidates who are self-motivated, dependable, independent and good at communicating.
 You should be focusing as much on the right personality in your hiring process as ability and expertise; “Skills can be taught and mastered, whilst personality and character often cannot,” says Matthew Dickason in ‘Prioritising personality in your hiring process’.

 It’s also important that you trust the individuals to manage their time effectively and not abuse the freedom of having a remote manager by being ‘out of the office’ with no reason or pre-warning.
 If you do not know where your staff are then you’re at risk of wasting time and money, whilst you can also damage the performance and reputation of your business